or18/RubiksSolverDemo/documents/description.md

 - Each time a solution is found, a Details section will be created that includes an **[Add]** button, a Twisty Player, and various links, with the output being updated in real time.
 By pressing the **[Add]** button, you can add the solution to the **Scramble**.

 - Whenever the input fields are updated, the query parameters will also be updated.
 If a search is performed, the first solution will be added to the query parameters.
-Based on these query parameters, the page can be restored to its previous state.

 - In rare cases, functions exported by Emscripten may not be initialized properly (especially on mobile devices).
 In such cases, a warning will be displayed, and you will be prompted to reload the page manually.